chradil/doublespeak/_notes_2021/come.md

   earning her many literary prizes, including the Rafael Alberti International Poetry Prize, the City of Torrevieja International Poetry Prize, the Loewe Foundation International Poetry Prize, and a Guggenheim Fellowship.</p>"
 tbio: "<p>Elizabeth Rose is a poet, translator, and PhD candidate in comparative literature at the University of Pennsylvania.
 They translate primarily from Spanish, and their scholarship centers the intersections of translation, queer and trans theory, and transnational American studies.
-Their work has appeared in <i>Alchemy, <i>Tupelo Quarterly</i>, <i>Cagibi</i>, <i>Volume</i>, and <i>Raspa Magazine</i>, among other places.
+Their work has appeared in <i>Alchemy, Tupelo Quarterly, Cagibi, Volume, and Raspa Magazine</i> among other places.
 They currently reside on occupied Tohono O’odham territory, or Tucson, Arizona.</p>"
 language: Spanish
 lang: es
 image: "/assets/images/images_21/rossi.png"